-- 10.4.
-All staff will understand the importance of challenge inappropriate behaviour between peers and will not tolerate abuse as "banter" or "part of growing up". - 10.5.
-Child-on-child abuse can be manifested in many different ways, it is likely to include, but not limited to: - Bullying, including cyberbullying and prejudice-based or discriminatory bullying. - Abuse in intimate personal relationships between peers sometimes known as 'teenage relationship abuse'. - Physical abuse this may include an online element which facilitates, threatens and/or encourages physical abuse. - Sexual violence this may include an online element which facilitates, threatens and/or encourages sexual violence. - Sexual harassment, including online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent. - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Upskirting. - Initiation- and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element. - 10.6.
-All staff will be clear as to the school's policy and procedures regarding child-on-child abuse and the role they have to play in preventing it and responding where they believe a child may be at risk from it. - 10.7.
+All staff will understand the importance of challenge inappropriate behaviour between peers and will not tolerate abuse as "banter" or "part of growing up".

+Child-on-child abuse can be manifested in many different ways, it is likely to include, but not limited to:

+- Bullying, including cyberbullying and prejudice-based or discriminatory bullying. - Abuse in intimate personal relationships between peers sometimes known as 'teenage relationship abuse'. - Physical abuse this may include an online element which facilitates, threatens and/or encourages physical abuse. - Sexual violence this may include an online element which facilitates, threatens and/or encourages sexual violence. - Sexual harassment, including online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent. - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Upskirting. - Initiation- and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element.

+All staff will be clear as to the school's policy and procedures regarding child-on-child abuse and the role they have to play in preventing it and responding where they believe a child may be at risk from it.

 Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
 This includes the process for reporting concerns about friends or peers.
-Pupils will also be reassured that they will be taken seriously, be supported, and kept safe. - 10.8.
+Pupils will also be reassured that they will be taken seriously, be supported, and kept safe.

 The school's procedures for managing allegations of child-on-child abuse are outlined in the Child-on-child Abuse Policy.
 Staff will follow these procedures, as well as the procedures outlined in the school's Anti-bullying Policy and Exclusion Policy, where relevant.

-11. Online safety and personal electronic devices
+Online safety and personal electronic devices

-- 11.1.
-The school will adhere to the Online Safety Policy at all times. - 11.2.
-As part of a broad and balanced curriculum, all pupils will be made aware of online risks and taught how to stay safe online. - 11.3.
-Through training, all staff members will be made aware of: - Pupil attitudes and behaviours which may indicate they are at risk of potential harm online. - The procedure to follow when they have a concern regarding a pupil's online activity. - 11.4.
+The school will adhere to the Online Safety Policy at all times.

+As part of a broad and balanced curriculum, all pupils will be made aware of online risks and taught how to stay safe online.

+Through training, all staff members will be made aware of:

+- Pupil attitudes and behaviours which may indicate they are at risk of potential harm online. - The procedure to follow when they have a concern regarding a pupil's online activity.

 The school will ensure that suitable filtering and monitoring systems are in place on ICT equipment to prevent children accessing inappropriate material, in accordance with the school's Data and Cyber-security Breach Prevention and Management Plan.
 The school will, however, ensure that the use of filtering and monitoring systems does not cause "over blocking", which may lead to unreasonable restrictions as to what pupils can be taught online.

-- 11.5.
-Staff should receive training on the expectations, applicable roles and responsibilities in relation to filtering and monitoring and will know how to escalate concerns where they are identified (KCSIE 2024).
-The Headteacher / designated safeguarding lead should take responsibility for understanding the filtering and monitoring systems and processes in place, using guidance from the DfE's new filtering and monitoring standards (DfE, 2024), which supports schools to have effective systems in place. - 11.6.
-Our filtering is provided through Network Connect via Holker our IT provider.
-School receive regular updates and also phone alerts for concerning content.
-Requests are made to have sites unblocked when an educational site or tool is blocked to avoid unnecessary impact.
+Staff should receive training on the expectations, applicable roles and responsibilities in relation to filtering and monitoring and will know how to escalate concerns where they are identified (KCSIE 23).
+The Headteacher / designated safeguarding lead should take responsibility for understanding the filtering and monitoring systems and processes in place, using guidance from the DfE's new filtering and monitoring standards (DfE, 2023), which supports schools to have effective systems in place.